OptimalBI/optimal-data-engine-mssql/README.md

 ## Change log: ##
 ```
+Build 005.002.001 on 20171028
+	* Added connectivity to the Oracle as a data source via BIML scripts
 Build 005.001.001 on 20170911
 	* Added BIML scripts to generate SSIS package that loads data from another server
 	* Implemented CDC (change data capture) load type